-- Direct Effects: heat-related illness; respiratory disease; heart disease; foodwater-and vector-borne diseases; injury; premature death, mental health impacts, poor maternal and birth outcomes - Indirect Effects: chemical releases into environment, changes in air, water, food quality and quantity; population displacement; interruptions to health care; Infrastructure and supply chain disruption; economic impacts more people living in poverty.
+- Direct Effects: heat-related illness; respiratory disease; heart disease; foodwater-and vector-borne diseases; injury; premature death, mental health impacts, poor maternal and birth outcomes - Indirect Effects: chemical releases into environment, changes in air, water, food quality and quantity; population displacement; interruptions to health care;

+Infrastructure and supply chain disruption; economic impacts - more people living in poverty.

-General Information and Types of Awards: Pilot project funds are available for the fourth budget period of the P30 award, which will be 04/01/2023-03/31/2024.
-The due date for pilot project applications in response to this RFA is 04/25/2023, with required Letters of Intent due on 03/21/2023.
-The project period will be for one year from date of award with an anticipated start date of 06/01/2023.
-Awardees will be required to sign an award notice committing to the terms of the award, including required post-award reporting, using the data to support a grant application to NIEHS, and to present results of the project in a CIEHS symposium at Research!Louisville in 2024.
+General Information and Types of Awards: The due date for pilot project applications in response to this RFA is 11/17/2023, with required Letters of Intent due on 10/11/2023.
+The project period will be for 18 months from date of award with an anticipated start date of 01/01/2024.
+No cost extensions will only be allowed under extreme circumstances and subject to approval by the CIEHS Executive Committee.
+Awardees will be required to sign an award notice committing to the terms of the award: using the data to support a grant application to NIEHS, submitting the grant application prior to submission and related summary statement to the CIEHS Executive Committee, post- award reporting, and to present results of the project in a CIEHS symposium and/or at Research!Louisville in 2024.
 In addition, Pilot awardees with animal studies will be required to share excess tissues from animal experiments with the IHSFC's IACUC-approved biorepository.
+Data generated in the pilot project must be submitted to the BIFC for bioinformatic or statistical analyses.
+Pilot projects proposing animal or human studies must consult the BIFC for a power analysis.
 The P30 grant funds multiple types of pilot projects.
 This RFA solicits applications for three types of awards: Interdisciplinary Award, New Direction Award, and Community-Engaged Award (described below).

-Interdisciplinary Award (up to \$50,000 maximum direct costs)- A goal of the CIEHS is to foster interdisciplinary collaborative research in environmental health science.
+Interdisciplinary Award (up to \$75,000 maximum direct costs)- A goal of the CIEHS is to foster interdisciplinary collaborative research in environmental health science.
 One way this will be accomplished is by funding projects on which investigators new to the field of environmental health collaborate with established investigators in this field.
 Interdisciplinary awards will be led by a PI who is a UofL faculty member who is either not a current CIEHS member or has not received NIH funding for a project related to environmental health sciences but will be required to collaborate on the project with an established CIEHS member to be eligible for the award.
 Examples of the types of researchers who could be targeted by these awards are: 1) Investigators from other fields such as biology or chemistry with environmental science background who have not previously applied their expertise to human health; 2) Researchers with novel techniques related to exposure analysis, assessment of health outcomes, data analysis techniques, etc. that could be applied toward environmental health issues; 3) Clinical researchers or epidemiologists who could apply their expertise or access to unique study populations or specimens for translational studies assessing health outcomes resulting from environmental exposures and interactions with lifestyle factors; 4) Investigators with expertise in community-engaged research who would collaborate with a CIEHS member to address impacts of pollutant exposure/lifestyle factors in the local or regional community.
 The Interdisciplinary Award mechanism is intended to bring talented investigators from other fields into environmental health and has the potential to produce synergistic effects on research productivity by bringing together new combinations of investigators.